diadata-org/decentral-feeder/README.md

 ## Feeder
 The feeder is feeding a simple key value oracle.
 It publishes the value obtained from the Processor.
 It is worth mentioning that the feeder can contain the trigger mechanism that initiates an iteration of the data flow diagram.

+## Deployment Methods
+1. Deploying via Docker Compose

+You can deploy the node using Docker Compose, allowing you to run it on your machine or any infrastructure that supports Docker Compose.
+Steps:
+* In this repository, locate the docker-compose folder.
+* Inside, you will find a file named docker-compose.yaml.

+* Update Placeholder Values:
+     * Before deploying, you need to update the following placeholder values in the docker-compose.yaml file:
+        * PRIVATE_KEY
+        * PRIVATE_KEY_PASSWORD
+        * DEPLOYED_CONTRACT
+    * Also, if you want to deploy a specific tag, update this version under *image: us.icr.io/dia-registry/oracles/diadecentraloracleservice:v1.0.XXX

+* After updating the placeholder values, you can deploy the node by running the following command in the terminal:
+`docker-compose up -d`

+2. Deploying via Helm on Kubernetes

+You can also deploy the containers to a Kubernetes cluster using Helm manifest files.
+Steps:
+* Navigate to the Helm Charts Directory:
+    * The Helm manifest files are located under the /helmcharts/oracles/conduit-test directory.

+Deploy Using Helm:
+    * Use Helm to deploy the containers to your Kubernetes cluster.
+Ensure you have Helm installed and configured to interact with your Kubernetes cluster.
+    * You can deploy the Helm chart by running the following command:
+    `helm upgrade -n dia-oracles-prod --set repository.tag="v1.0.XX" diaoracleservice-conduit-XX .`